 stage, and Leonard turned his head to focus on it too, but not before

--- people were so lost and enthralled in the play.
-Indelible memories
+due to people being so lost and enthralled in the play.
+It created

-atmosphere of emotion.
-Surely, they were all pleased and saying how
+of emotion.
+Surely, all found much pleasure in the play, saying how

-Len presumed as he looked around and took a deep
+presumed as he stood up, looked around and took a deep

 breath of fresh nineteenth century air.
 Aah, it feels so good being

-here at

-moment in this point in time, he thought.
+here at this moment in this point in time, he thought.
 Stephanie felt

-the same way, and she had gained a new appreciation for America and its
+the same way, and she gained a new appreciation for America and its

 Surprising Post-Show Encounters

-Leonard and Stephanie.
-Just then, as they were approaching the
+to do also...
+Just then, as they approached the

-front

-couple rapidly came upon them
+front door, a thirty-something blonde couple rapidly came upon them

-"You took our seats," the man said, angrily, to Len while his
+"You took our seats," the man said, angrily, to Len with

 "I'm sorry," cried Len, taken aback.
 "Why didn't you just tell us?

-"Because... they way ya'll are dressed, especially the lady -- it
+"Because... the way y'all are dressed, especially the lady -- it

 ask you some questions, and get some answers.
 I'm a military